"These principles are the heartbeat of the partnership"

 Advancing evaluation practices in the early childhood field is therefore critical to understanding how we can best support children during their developmental years.

 Community-based organizations are facing increasing pressures from funders to evaluate their programs and demonstrate impact.
 In recent years, the ECN has thus expanded the scope of evaluation support to include the broader social sector.
-In our efforts, we strive to understand, conduct, and promote evaluations that are culturally relevant and community-driven.
+In our efforts, we strive to understand, conduct, and promote evaluations that are culturally responsive and community-driven.